SAML-Toolkits/php-saml/README.md

 SAML 2 Logout Request class

  * `OneLogin_Saml2_LogoutRequest` - Constructs the Logout Request object.
- * `getRequest` - Returns the Logout Request defated, base64encoded, unsigned
+ * `getRequest` - Returns the Logout Request deflated, base64encoded, unsigned
  * `getID` - Returns the ID of the Logout Request.
 (If you have the object you can access to the id attribute)
  * `getNameIdData` - Gets the NameID Data of the the Logout Request.
  * `getNameId` - Gets the NameID of the Logout Request.